Do you feel a bulge in your belly and are unsure if you have diastasis recti or a hernia?

 When Should You Consider Diastasis Recti Surgery?

-You can consider surgical correction of DR if:
+You can consider surgical repair of DR if:

 - you have lowered your body fat levels to a healthy range,